denyhosts/denyhosts/README.md

 on your particular operating system.
 If you are unsure how to do this, you may wish to install from source instead.

+## Building Debian

+First you need to have the package python3-stdeb.
+You can install it using `apt`:

+    apt install python3-stdeb

+Alternative option is to install via `pip`.

+    pip3 install stdeb

+To build your deb package:

+    python3 setup.py  --command-packages=stdeb.command bdist_deb

+it will be saved into directory "deb_dist".

 All Distributions
 -----------------